zdehbi/control-engineering-with-python-project-2021-2022/README.md

   2. **👥 Register collaborators.**

-       - Invite all students in the group as collaborators (Settings / Manage Access).
+       - Invite all students in the group as collaborators in your project (Settings / Manage Access).

        - Add their name to the `README.md` file ("Student Group" section).